Learning objective

 Pupils needing extra support

-Could focus on either the danger or love scene, as they have had practice with the whole class.
+Could focus on the action scene, as they have had practice with the whole class; could compose and perform their part alongside a partner.

 Pupils working at greater depth

-Could use their own instruments to add to the composition, using staff notation to record key rhythms and melodies.
+Could use their own instruments to add to the composition; could use staff notation to record key rhythms and melodies.

 Lock